-Second, the steady-state operation (economics) should be optimized with respect to the degrees of freedom for expected disturbances, using a nonlinear steady-state plant model.
-This requires that one identifies a scalar cost function J to be minimized.
+The next step is to optimize the steady-state operation with respect to the degrees of freedom (inputs u) using a steady-state plant model.
+This requires that one identifies a scalar function J to be minimized.
 Typically, an economic cost function is used: